 - Wait until your PC restarts and then check if your Ethernet connection is available.

-If you have any comments, or questions, just reach for the comments section below.
+If you have any comments or questions, just reach to the comments section below.